 In October 2013, the Fire Authority entered into a loan agrreement for the acquision of an Ambulance.
 The total cost of the vehicle was \$189,066, with a loan amount of \$100,000.
 The vehicle being financed provides the collateral for the loan.
-The loan bears interest at a variable rate of 3.25% and the final payment is due September 2018.
-The loan is amoritized over 5 years with a balloon payment due on the final payment date.
-The remaining payments are as follows:
+The loan bears interest at a variable rate of 3.25% and the final payment was due September 2018.
+The loan was amoritized over 5 years with a balloon payment due on the final payment date.
+The loan was paid off in the current fiscal year.